suriyanas1234/learn.carobot.ca/README.md

 - [Node.js](https://nodejs.org/en/download/) version >= 14 or above (which can be checked by running `node -v`).
 You can use [nvm](https://github.com/nvm-sh/nvm) for managing multiple Node versions on a single machine installed.
   - When installing Node.js, you are recommended to check all checkboxes related to dependencies.
 - [yarn](https://yarnpkg.com/) if yarn is not already install with Node.js (which can be checked by running `yarn -v`)
+- We also recommend using [Visual Studio Code](https://code.visualstudio.com/) as your local IDE

 ## Fork, Clone and Change